Laverne Cox's Sheer Dress Ruled The 2017 Emmys After-Party Looks

 The stars wore their Sunday best at the 2017 Emmy Awards last night.
-But after the awards show was over, it was time to change into their second looks of the night.
+But after the awards show was over, it was time for some celebs to change into their second looks of the night.

 Laverne Cox slipped into a long, sheer lace number and added a star-studded headband after walking the red carpet in a gorgeous metallic number.
 “Modern Family” star Julie Bowen wowed in a very wide-sleeved yellow dress, while her co-star Sarah Hyland rocked a black, one-shoulder dress with a choker.